SPINTO (i.e. Simplified PINTO)

 5. Concluding remarks

-There has long existed a PHOENICS module called PINTO which allows large fine-grid simulations to be performed in stages.
+There has long existed a PHOENICS module called PINTO, the PHOENICS INTerpolation prOgram, which allows large fine-grid simulations to be performed in stages.

 At the first stage, a coarse grid is used; then interpolation in the resulting phi file produces a second phi file corresponding to a finer grid.